accretion-os/solis-kernel/README.md

-# Solis kernel
+# Ignis kernel
-> The Solis kernel for Accretion.
+> The kernel for the Vesper operating system.

 ## Synopsis
-The kernel for the Accretion operating system.
+The kernel for the Vesper operating system.
-The name was branch-derived from "space" > "Solar system" > "solar" > "Solis".
+The name is Latin for "fire".

 ## Component
+Handles the core functionality of the Vesper operating system.
-* Bundle identifier: `Solis-Accretion-v*.*.*`.
+* Bundle identifier: `Ignis-Vesper-v*.*.*`.
-  * Name: Solis
-  * Developer: Accretion